- 342 views

 For years, La Fortuna in Costa Rica has been one of the top tourist destinations.
 It is the hub of outdoor adventuring with its impressive landscape and variety of activities.
 In this natural oasis, anyone can find plenty of options to satiate their need for excitement or rejuvenation.
 Enjoy this guide detailing our recommendations on things to do in La Fortuna.

-Arenal Volcano is among the most iconic destinations in Costa Rica.
+Arenal Volcano is among the most iconic destinations to visit on a tour to Costa Rica.
 Towering over La Fortuna, Arenal Volcano is a spectacular active volcano in the shape of a perfect cone.
 What’s more incredible, is the opportunity to get up close with this giant via the Arenal Volcano National Park.
 Hike on old lava fields, witness lava flow from the overlook, trek among unique vegetation such as wild orchids and historic Ceiba trees, and spot wildlife along the sprawling network of trails in one of the most visited national parks of Costa Rica.
 Just outside Arenal Volcano National Park, other adventures include canopy tours with hanging bridges, zip-lining, and bungee jumping with the volcano in view.

 A trip to Lake Arenal is perfect for creating a multi-sport trip that includes both land and water adventures.
 If traveling to or from Monteverde area, boating across this lake in combination with a quick 4x4 journey provides a popular and scenic route to connect to La Fortuna.
 Sunset cruises and kayaking on the lake are spectacular, offering incredible views of the volcano and opportunities for bird-watching.
 If you’re a fishing enthusiast, you'll appreciate the lake’s superb conventional fly-fishing.